Gal-Gottlieb/Analysis-And-Visualization-Of-Video-Games-Sales/README.md

 Methodology:

-* The analysis is made only on video games that were released between the years 2000 - 2016 due to lack of information about games released after 2016, and because games that       released before 2000 are may be less relevant to today's industry.
+* Due to a lack of information regarding video games released after 2016, as well as the fact that video games released before 2000 may be less relevant to today's industry, the analysis only applies to video games released between 2000 and 2016.
-* The table that figure 4 is based on including just platform with over 100 games, in order to avoid conclusion based on a small sample.
+* In order to avoid conclusions based on a small sample, figure 4 includes just platforms with over 100 games.

 Notes:

-* The number of games released by year is dropping after year 2009, it might be due to lagged data back in the time the data set was created, it can be also due to more expensive   budget requires to a game with the rising of the PS4 platform.
+* There is a definite drop off in the number of games released after the year 2009, perhaps due to lagged data back in the time when the data set was created, and less likely, due   to the more expensive budget needed for a game with the rise of the PlayStation 4.

-Important missing data:
+Missing data that would lead to a better analysis:

-•	The price of a game.
+•	A game's price.

-•	Profit from the game.
+•	Game profits.

-•	Time of release – day and month.
+•	Release date - day and month.

-•	The budget of the game.
+•	Game budget.

-•	Countries were the games released.
+•	The countries where  the game was released.

-•	The languages support the game.
+•	Languages supported by the game.

-•	Full data about scores, rating, etc..
+•	Full data on scores, rating, etc.

-•	When was the critic score given?
+•	When was the critic score given.

-•	The grow of sales and users count over the years.
+•	The growth of sales and users over the years.